tmtbe/netpurr/README.md

 # Netpurr API Client

-Due to a repository name conflict, `Postcat` has been renamed to `NetPurr`.
-Choosing "Net" as the prefix signifies future support for more than one protocol.

 Netpurr is an open-source, cross-platform API client for REST (Support for other protocols will be gradually added).
 It is very compact and swift, coded in Rust.